KieranWynn/pyquaternion/docs/index.md

 * `rate` - numpy 3-array (or array-like) describing rotation rates about the global x, y and z axes respectively.
 * `timestep` - interval over which to integrate into the future.
 Assuming *now* is `T=0`, the integration occurs over the interval `T=0` to `T=timestep`.
 Smaller intervals are more accurate when `rate` changes over time.

-**Note 1:** This feature only makes sense when referring to a unit quaternion.
-Calling this method will implicitly normalise the Quaternion object to a unit quaternion if it is not already one.
-Many quaternion integration algorithms will have unwanted scaling effects leading a quaternion object to become non-unit over time, thus the object is re-normalised with each call to `integrate()`.
-Because this method is often called very frequently (every `timestep` for realtime simulation) an optimised re-normalisation is performed.
-See `_fast_normalise()` for more info.
+**Note 1:**
+This feature only makes sense when referring to a unit quaternion.
+Calling this method will use a normalised copy of the stored quaternion to perform the operation

 **Note 2:** The solution is in closed form given the assumption that `rate` is constant over the interval of length `timestep`.
 This algorithm is not an exact solution to the differential equation over any interval where the angular rates are not constant.
 It is a second order approximation, meaning the integral error contains terms proportional to `timestep ** 3` and higher powers.